 Safeguarding & Well-Being

-Safeguarding, Well-Being & Child Welfare
+Safeguarding, Well-Being & Child Protection

 At Milton Road Primary School, we are committed to safeguarding and promoting the welfare of children and we expect all staff and volunteers to share this commitment.